erik-norlin/Fourier-Neural-Operator/README.md

 # Fourier-Neural-Operator

 ### Aim of this project ###
-This has been a smaller scientific group project about investigating the resolution invariance of a fourier neural operator (FNO) when predicting Navier-Stokes dynamics.
+This has been a smaller scientific group project about investigating the resolution invariance of a Fourier neural operator (FNO) when predicting Navier-Stokes dynamics.
 The project is based on the paper [*Fourier Neural Operator For Parametric Partial Differential Equations*](https://arxiv.org/pdf/2010.08895.pdf) (Zongyi Li et al., 2021).